AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 One implication is that weight (measured in coins) effectively counts \emph{how much of the full network} is contributing to Chain L's security -- represented via the coins that were minted in those contributing blocks.
 It's easier to see in \autoref{eq:chain-coin-weight2} as the sum collapses to $\nicefrac{I}{L_f}$.

-If the network is functioning well, we should expect that summing these values \emph{over the full history of the chain} should be close to the sum of all coins minted through block rewards.
+If the all chains in the network are functioning well, we should expect that summing a chain's weight in coins \emph{over the full history of the chain} should be close to the sum of all coins minted through block rewards.
 Of course, this is only useful over \emph{multiple} chains.
-\textbf{If a single, traditional blockchain tried to do this, then all chain-weights would be identical!}\footnote{
+\textbf{If a single, traditional blockchain tried to do this, then all chain-weights would be basically identical!}\footnote{
   This may be a new criticism of PoS.
-  In essence: a blockchain needs something like a DAA to factor-in participation, and \emph{coins} will never provide a way to determine which chain has higher participation.
+  In essence: a blockchain needs something like a DAA to factor-in participation.
+  PoS chains use \emph{coins} instead of \emph{hashes}, but \emph{coins} will never provide a way to determine which chain has higher participation.
-  Moreover, \emph{coins} is actually a very \emph{bad} way to measure participation (for a standalone PoS chain), because the \emph{most valuable future network} is one where coins are being used for \emph{actual trade}, and this necessitates downward pressure on the number of coins dedicated for staking.
+  Moreover, \emph{coins} is actually a very \emph{bad} way to measure participation (for a standalone PoS chain), because the \emph{most valuable future network} is one where coins are being used for \emph{actual trade}, and this must happen at the expense of the number of coins dedicated for staking.
   Thus, PoS chains \emph{can only ever have objectively secure fork-rules} when other factors are included in their conversion contexts (like using PoR with a PoW chain).
   One thing PoS chains could try is: measuring weight \emph{in another chain's hashes}.
 }
-This happens because the conversion methods we're covering \emph{don't try to convert work done at different times.}
+This happens because these conversion methods \emph{don't try to convert work done at different times.}
 PoR only ever converts \emph{near-simultaneous work.}

 While measuring weight in coins (in this case, at least) seems to have some meaning, we probably shouldn't \emph{leave} chain-weight in those units.